New PM ‘must double’ support for struggling families to £30bn

 Labour was hearing stories of pensioners eating cold food and taking cold showers to save on energy, people in work attending food banks and people turning down the offer of fresh food because they have turned off their fridges.
 One charity had seen its offer of a free fridge-freezer rejected because the recipient said the freezer element would use up too much power.

-“This will be a devastating winter and all we get from the Tory leadership contenders are these fantasy island commitments to tax cuts which will disproportionately benefit the wealthy,” said the shadow work and pensions secretary.
+“This will be a devastating winter and all we get from the Tory leadership contenders are these fantasy island commitments to tax cuts which will disproportionately benefit the wealthy,” said Mr Ashworth.

 “The cost of living has to be the number one priority of the government.
 Families and pensioners are looking at a winter of starvation or hypothermia, and yet it hasn’t featured in any meaningful way in the Tory campaign.”